-In response to climate change, businesses are putting in place policies and strategies to reduce and mitigate their carbon impact.
-Often driven by a need for cost efficiency, or in support of legislation, these businesses are seeing a reduction in their carbon footprints.
+In response to the climate challenge, businesses are putting in place policies and strategies to reduce and mitigate their carbon impact.

 Over the past decade, many highly successful companies have put sustainable practice at the heart of their day-to-day business activity.
 Sustainability can make them more efficient, through such measures as energy efficiency, water conservation and waste management.
 Staff are attracted to and motivated by companies who lead rather than follow.
 Most importantly, they recognise that their customers expect companies to take responsibility for developing environmentally effective products and services.